mozaik-association/mozaik/docs/Petition_module.md

 ## Questions

-The module allows you to add questions in the "questions" tab that participants can or should answer.
+The module allows you to add questions in the "questions" tab that participants can or most answer.
 Answers can be free text, multiple choice or a tickbox.

-!!! abstract "the goal of the questions"
+!!! abstract "The goal of the questions"

     the questions allow you to learn more about the contacts involved in your petitions.